Uniform Estimates in Periodic Homogenization of Fully Nonlinear Elliptic Equations: Interior Estimate

 where $C_1>0$ depends only on $n$, $\lambda$, $\Lambda$, $\bar{c}$, $\bar\alpha$ and $\alpha$. \item If $F \in S_1(\lambda,\Lambda,\bar\kappa,\bar\gamma)\cap R_0(\kappa,\gamma)$, then $u^\e \in C^{1,\min(\alpha,\gamma)}(B_{1/2})$ and

 where $C_2>0$ depends in addition on $\kappa$, $\gamma$, $\bar\kappa$ and $\bar\gamma$. \end{enumerate} \end{theorem}

-The first part of the theorem shows that without any regularity of $F$ in its spatial variable, we can still obtain a $C^{1,\alpha}$ estimate all the way up to an $\e$-neighborhood, essentially proving that the irregular part of $u^\e$ due to the rapid oscillation in the governing operator can be isolated in $\e$-cubes.
+The first part of the theorem shows that without any control on the modulus of continuity for $F$ in its spatial variable, we can still obtain a $C^{1,\alpha}$ estimate all the way up to an $\e$-neighborhood, essentially proving that the irregular part of $u^\e$ due to the rapid oscillation in the governing operator can be isolated in $\e$-cubes.
 Such an observation was deduced from the stability result established in Lemma \ref{lemma:hom-stab}) that allows the compactness method to work in a very general framework.
 Now if one assume stronger regularity on $F$, we can also control the oscillating behavior of $u^\e$ inside the $\e$-cube, and recover a full $C^{1,\alpha}$ estimate (part (ii) above).

 Let us also mention that the almost $C^{1,\alpha}$ estimate (Theorem \ref{theorem:int-C1a} (i)) will be used essentially in the subsequent analysis, where we establish uniform $C^{1,1}$ and $W^{2,p}$ estimates.